samuel-lucas6/Cryptography-Guidelines/README.md

 ## Message Authentication Codes
 #### Use (in order):
 1. [Keyed BLAKE2b-256](https://www.blake2.net/) or [keyed BLAKE2b-512](https://www.blake2.net/): BLAKE2b provides a [similar amount of security](https://eprint.iacr.org/2019/1492.pdf) to SHA3 whilst also being faster than SHA2 and SHA3.
-Furthermore, BLAKE (the algorithm BLAKE2 was based on) received a [significant amount of cryptanalysis](https://nvlpubs.nist.gov/nistpubs/ir/2012/NIST.IR.7896.pdf), even more than [Keccak](https://keccak.team/keccak.html) (the SHA3 finalist), as part of the [SHA3 competition](https://competitions.cr.yp.to/sha3.html).
+Furthermore, BLAKE2 relies on essentially the same core algorithm as BLAKE, which received a [significant amount of cryptanalysis](https://nvlpubs.nist.gov/nistpubs/ir/2012/NIST.IR.7896.pdf), even more than [Keccak](https://keccak.team/keccak.html) (the SHA3 finalist), as part of the [SHA3 competition](https://competitions.cr.yp.to/sha3.html).
 Lastly, it's available in [many](https://www.blake2.net/#us) cryptographic libraries and has become increasingly popular in software (e.g. it’s used in [Argon2](https://www.rfc-editor.org/rfc/rfc9106.html) and many [other](https://www.blake2.net/#us) password hashing schemes).

 2. [HMAC-SHA256](https://doc.libsodium.org/advanced/hmac-sha2) or [HMAC-SHA512](https://doc.libsodium.org/advanced/hmac-sha2): slower and older than BLAKE2 but [well-studied](https://en.wikipedia.org/wiki/SHA-2#Cryptanalysis_and_validation).
 HMAC-SHA2 is also faster than SHA3, extremely popular in software, and available in about every cryptographic library.
 However, unlike BLAKE, BLAKE2, BLAKE3, and SHA3, SHA2 was designed behind closed doors at the NSA rather than the result of an open competition, with [no design rationale](https://keccak.team/2017/open_source_crypto.html) in the standard.